chaosmagpy.chaos.CHAOS¶

 Examples

-Plot global map of the external field from the CHAOS model.
+Plot a global map of the magnetospheric field in the CHAOS model.

 - Parameters: